Do It Yourself

 I wanted to paint the word ‘brushes’ on the stripe, and although I could have free-handed it, I wanted something that looked cleaner and more even.
 The stripe measured almost two inches wide, so I went into Word on my computer, and using several different fonts and adjusting the letters to the correct size, created a ‘brushes’ that I liked and printed it on a piece of plain white copy paper.
 Once you have your word printed, cut it out a little larger than the stripe on the jar and using a soft lead pencil, solidly color the entire back of the word, going over it several times to get a thick layer of pencil lead covering all of the letters.

-Center it on the stripe and tape it to the jar, pencil lead side against the painted glass.
+Center it on the stripe and tape it to the jar with the pencil lead on it against the paint.

 Using a smooth, blunt object (I used the end of a pencil that didn’t have an eraser on it), trace over the letters several times.
 Remove the template.
 There should be a feint rendering of the word on the paint.
-Take the paint pen and after prepping it according to the instructions on the package, go over the template several times.
+Take the paint pen and after prepping it according to the instructions on the package, go over the letters you’ve traced several times.

 Be sure and take your time with this part of your project.
 I had to go over the letters more than once, and even fill some of them in to get the correct shape of each.
 Again, let it dry overnight.